-The key to OLED TVs outstanding picture quality are its self-illuminating OLED’s (Organic Light Emitting Diodes) which provide the infinite contrast range and perfect black level capabilities that make OLED picture images simply amazing.
+The key to OLED TVs’ outstanding picture quality is its self-illuminating OLEDs (Organic Light Emitting Diodes) which provide the infinite contrast range and perfect black level capabilities that make OLED picture images simply amazing.

 During my review process, I used the “Expert Bright Room” and the “Warm 2” color temperature picture mode settings when viewing non-HDR content.
 When viewing HDR content, the” Expert” picture modes are not available so I used the “Cinema Home” picture mode.

-Contrast range and black levels on the E7P where outstanding, delivering truly perfect black levels that where extremely deep and dark; where as LED TVs just can’t match.
-Furthermore, the overall picture quality was delivered with great dynamic presence thanks to the infinite contrast capabilities of the TV.
+The contrast range and black levels on the E7P were outstanding, delivering truly perfect black levels that were extremely deep and dark; whereas LED TVs just can’t match.
+Furthermore, the overall picture quality was delivered with a great dynamic presence thanks to the infinite contrast capabilities of the TV.
 These characteristics make the E7P a great choice for dark room viewing.

 As expected the E7P had excellent black screen uniformity; on a completely black screen, the image was a very deep and solid black without a hint of any light bleed or clouding which is of course not possible with OLED’s self-illuminating pixel element structure, because the OLEDs are totally turned off and emit no light when displaying a true black image.

 Motion handling is excellent on the E7P.
-Using my demo clips of a basketball game and shoots of individuals skiing, motion was very smooth with no detectable motion artifacts.
-Likewise, I didn’t experience any judder while viewing my film based demo content.
+Using my demo clips of a basketball game and shoots of individuals skiing, the motion was very smooth with no detectable motion artifacts.
+Likewise, I didn’t experience any judder while viewing my film-based demo content.

-The E7P also has very low input lag of approximately 21ms, which is idea for gaming.
+The E7P also has a very low input lag of approximately 21ms, which is ideal for gaming.

-For me personally, OLEDs biggest drawback is their expensive price tags, especially when compared to high-end LED TVs which are still cheaper where similar screen size and features are concerned.
+For me personally, OLEDs’ biggest drawback is their expensive price tags, especially when compared to high-end LED TVs which are still cheaper where similar screen sizes and features are concerned.
 Nevertheless, prices are dropping on OLED TVs, just at a much slower pace when compared to other TV technologies when they were introduced to the market.

 As LG continues to heavily push OLED TVs, and other major manufacturers such as Sony and Panasonic enter the OLED market, my hopes are that the efforts of these companies will help push OLED displays into the mainstream.